Skip to main content

 • for the alignments track, the show soft clipping and sort settings on the pileup

-This means you can share links with your custom tracks with other users, without being a JBrowse admin!
+This means you can share links with custom tracks without being a JBrowse admin.

 Track menu

-Users can access track-specific functions by using the track menu, which is accessible from the track selecter itself ("..." icon) or on the track label (vertical "...").
-Some functions are only available when the track is open e.g. from the track label, but more basic options like "About track" are available from the track menu on the track selector.
+The track menu (vertical "..." on the track selector or track label) provides access to track-specific functions.
+Some options are only available when the track is open (from the track label); basic options like "About track" are always available from the track selector.

-Figure: Screenshot showing how to open the track menu (both in the track selector area and in the track label area of the linear genome view), and an example of a VCF track with it's track menu open
+Screenshot showing how to open the track menu (both in the track selector area and in the track label area of the linear genome view), and an example of a VCF track with its track menu open

 Recently used and Favorite tracks

-Users can specify favorite tracks using the Track menu, and view them using the star icon button in the top right corner of the Available tracks widget.
+You can mark favorite tracks from the Track menu and view them using the star icon in the top right corner of the Available tracks widget.

 Add a track to your list of favorite tracks from the Track menu, then view them in the top right menu.

-Tracks that have been recently opened will be automatically added to the list of recently used tracks, and can be viewed using the clock icon button in the top right corner of the Available tracks widget.
+Recently opened tracks are automatically added to the recently used list, viewable via the clock icon in the Available tracks widget.

 Selected tracks will be added to a recently used list, then they can be viewed using the top right menu.